My Covid-19 Rules

 - We will still be conducting business outside.
 Please step back a few steps after ringing the doorbell.

 - If you are a close contact of a person with a positive Covid test, do not schedule any drop off or pick up with me within the next 10 days.
 I don’t care what the province says, I don’t care if you have symptoms or not.
 Please isolate from me for 10 days to make sure you are not an asymptomatic carrier of the virus.

 - After looking at the quilt and measuring everything, I will send you an email with quilting suggestions and address potential problems.

 - When your project is ready to be picked up, I will send you an email with my invoice.
 At this time I request online payments whenever possible to minimize all personal contact and avoid the need for me to go to the bank.
 Please do not bring cash.
 I accept online payments via Square and eTransfers.
-If these options don’t work for you, I can process debit and credit cards in person but I require you to be fully vaccinated and to wear a mask in this case.
+If these options don’t work for you, I can process debit and credit cards in person but I require you to wear a mask in this case.
 There will be no exception to this rule.
 Please remember that you are protecting me by following these rules, and I appreciate your help.

 Everybody has been very understanding during all of this, and I would like to thank all my customers for their kindness and support.
 Let’s continue to work together to keep all of us as safe as possible.